Pseudo-timelike loops in signature changing semi-Riemannian manifolds with a transverse radical: Introduction

 We endeavor to adapt well-established Lorentzian tools and results to the signature changing setting, as far as possible.
 This task proves to be less straightforward than anticipated, necessitating the introduction of new definitions with unexpected causal implications, reaching a critical juncture in our exploration.
 We draw upon the definition of pseudo-time orientability and the given absolute time function to decide whether a pseudo-timelike curve is future-directed.
 This establishes the definition for the pseudo-chronological past (and pseudo-chronological future) of an event.

 ~

 In this article we show that for signature-type change of the delineated type, all these considerations lead to a surprising theorem revealing the non-well-behaved nature of these manifolds.
 In a sufficiently small region near the junction of signature change $\mathcal{H}$, transverse signature-type changing manifolds with a transverse radical exhibit local anomalies: Specifically, each point on the junction facilitates a closed time-reversing loop, challenging conventional notions of temporal consistency.\footnote{In more informal terms, in general relativity, a closed timelike curve is a smooth, timelike loop where, at every intersection point, the direction of movement is consistently the same.
 In contrast, a loop is a broader concept where a timelike curve loops back on itself, but the direction of movement at the intersection points might not always be the same.
-This is a more intuitive explanation; for a precise mathematical definition and its extension to a setting with signature-type change, see Definition~\ref{Definition Chronology violating curve}.} Or put another way, there always exists a closed pseudo-timelike path in $M$ around which the direction of time reverses, and along which a consistent designation of future-directed and past-directed vectors cannot be defined.
-By imposing the constraint of global hyperbolicity on the Lorentzian region, the global analog can be proven by showing that for every point $p\in M$, there exists a pseudo-timelike loop such that the intersection point is $p$.
-In simpler terms, a transverse, signature-type changing manifold with a transverse radical has always pseudo-timelike loops.
+This is a more intuitive explanation; for a precise mathematical definition and its extension to a setting with signature-type change, see Definition~\ref{Definition Chronology violating curve}.} Or put differently, there always exists a closed pseudo-timelike path in $M$ along which the direction of time reverses, making it impossible to consistently assign future- and past-directed vectors.
+By imposing global hyperbolicity on the Lorentzian region, the global analog can be proven by showing that for every point $p\in M$, there exists a pseudo-timelike loop intersecting at $p$.
+In other words, a transverse, signature-type changing manifold with a transverse radical always admits pseudo-timelike loops.
+From the viewpoint of an observer in the Lorentzian region near the hypersurface $\mathcal{H}$, such locally pseudo-timelike loops may be interpreted as the creation of a particle-antiparticle pair at two distinct points $\hat{q},q \in \mathcal{H}$.